Why Engineering is Needed for Scale

 This essay originally was presented at the Learning @ Scale workshop.
 It also is slated for inclusion in the forthcoming book, "Learning Engineering Toolkit," for which Jim Goodell is the lead author.
 For a primer on learning engineering, read this post by Jim Goodell What is Learning Engineering?.

 In 1928, Scottish scientist Alexander Fleming discovered Penicillin.
 The discovery was a scientific breakthrough that saved countless lives during World War II and since.
 The 1945 Nobel Prize in Physiology or Medicine was awarded to Fleming and two Oxford University scientists who made progress in making concentrated penicillin and proved effects of the drug.
 However, the Nobel Prize-winning scientists never developed the ability to produce the drug at scale.
-The Oxford team found that it was impossible to produce in sufficient quantities in its laboratory.
+The Oxford team found that it was impossible to produce sufficient quantities in their laboratory.

 In 1941, mounting deaths from World War II battle wounds prompted the British scientists to reach out for help from the United States.
 The Rockefeller Foundation in New York arranged for Howard Florey and Norman G. Heatley to travel in July 1941 to meet with Charles Thorn, the U.S. Department of Agriculture's chief mycologist.
 As a result of that trip, 39 separate drug laboratories began producing penicillin.
 The United States entered the war later that year when the Japanese bombed the American fleet in Pearl Harbor, Hawaii.